YDK-Solutions/ydk/sdk/python/core/docsgen/guides/opendaylight.rst

 Writing the app
 ---------------

 In this example, we set some BGP configuration using the Cisco IOS XR model, the :py:class:`CRUD (Create/Read/Update/Delete) service<ydk.services.CRUDService>` and the :py:class:`OpenDaylightServiceProvider<ydk.providers.OpendaylightServiceProvider>`.
 The example in this document is a simplified version of the more complete sample that is available in ``core/samples/bgp_xr_opendaylight.py``.
-Assuming you have performed the ``core`` and ``cisco-ios-xr`` bundle installations first(see :ref:`howto-install`), more complete sample can be run with the below steps:
+Assuming you have performed the ``core`` and ``cisco-ios-xr`` bundle installations first(see :ref:`howto-install`), the more complete sample can be run with the below steps:

 .. code-block:: sh